robinonsay/robinonsay.github.io/_posts/2018-11-28-facial-recognition_tutorial.markdown

 ---
 layout: post
-title:  "Facial Recognition with Numpy"
+title:  "Face Detection with Numpy"
 date:   2018-11-28 13:30:26 -0400
 categories: project
 mathjax: true
 icon: "res/output_51_0.jpg"
 ---
-# Simple Facial Recognition using NumPy
+# Simple Face Detection using NumPy

 I have always been fascinated with signal processing, and facial recognition.
 I wanted to understand signal processing techniques on my own.
-As a result, I decided to attempt facial recognition using only NumPy.
+As a result, I decided to attempt facial detection using only NumPy.
 I'm not claiming that the following algorithm is the optimal solution.
 The following guide documents my learning process

-## Pick out the human face in the selfie
+## Goal: Detect a Human Face in a Selfie
 I specifically chose selfies because the distance from the camera to the face would be relatively constant.
 This makes the recognition easier.
 I wasn't sure how to deal with the challenge of drastically varying distances.
 Maybe I'll attempt that in another tutorial, but for now we'll stick with selfies.

 ## 1. Setup